yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/leveling/rank.md

 sidebar_position: 5
 title: Rank CC
 ---
-This command manages viewing the rank of a given member.
+This command manages viewing the rank of yourself, or a given member.

 **Trigger Type:** `Regex`